ivan-hc/AM/README.md

 The option `--launcher` allows you to drag and drop a local AppImage to create a launcher to place in the menu, like any other classic AppImage helper would... but in SHELL.

-This option also allows you to create a symbolic link or a shell script that calls your AppImage, to place in "`~/.local/bin`", so that you can call it from the terminal:
+This option also allows you to create a symbolic link with the name you prefer, in "`~/.local/bin`".
+Leave blank to let the option create a shell script that calls your AppImage, with extension ".appimage", lowercased.
-- if you choose Y or ENTER, you can choose the name to use in $PATH
-- if you choose N, the option will take care of the name to give to a script with ".appimage" extension (in lower case)

 ##### How to create a launcher for a local AppImage
 ```